 The results look like the following:

-- Insert the results into Amazon OpenSearch Service (Amazon ES).
+- Insert the results into Amazon OpenSearch Service (successor to Amazon Elasticsearch Service).

-- Batch servers get results from Amazon ES every minute.
+- Batch servers get results from Amazon OpenSearch Service every minute.
 They then optimize delivering articles with other data sources using a proprietary optimization algorithm.